Metal Toxicity: Your Brain Under Siege

 Children at Risk

-As the brain develops throughout childhood, the developing nervous system—which includes the brain and spinal cord—is vulnerable to attack by certain toxins.
+As the brain develops throughout childhood, the developing nervous system—which includes the brain and spinal cord—is at risk of attack by certain toxins.
 Children consume more calories per pound of body weight than adults, and therefore have a greater opportunity for exposure to toxic metals in food.

 In the Home